The simple version is that it’s my own personal Netflix.

 It’s a hobby that I’ve put some money into, but it is a free service.

-NOTE: The company also offers their own ad-supported streaming content and a handful of titles you can pay to rent — this is completely separate from whatever might be hosted by individual server owners.
+The company also offers their own ad-supported streaming content and a handful of titles you can pay to rent.
+This is completely separate from whatever might be available from someone’s personal Plex server.

 All you need is a free Plex account and an internet-connected device that can run the Plex app.